+a.
 Students must complete a total of 15 credit hours of Honors courses (roughly 4-5 courses depending on your area of focus) AND have a cumulative GPA of 3.5 or better to graduate with honors.

-When should I fill out the Honors Program Graduation/Completion Form?
+14. When should I fill out the Honors Program Graduation/Completion Form?

+a.
 The form should be completed the semester you plan to graduate.
-The deadline for inclusion in the Commencement program and ceremony is always the first Friday after Spring Break.
-Please see the Honors Program Completion Form for a specific date.
+The deadline for inclusion in the Commencement program and ceremony falls a week or two before Spring Break.
+Please see the Honors Program Graduation Completion Form on our website (www.ccd.edu/honors) for a specific date.

-THE HONORS PROGRAM- INFORMATION PACKET What kind of formal recognition do Honors students receive?
+15. What kind of formal recognition do Honors students receive?

+a.
 All courses taken for Honors credit will be identified as an "Honors Course" below the course title on transcripts.
 Students who complete the Honors Program will have the notation "Honors Program Completed" on their transcript.
 Those participating in the graduation ceremony will be awarded gold and purple cords at the Student Awards ceremony in April denoting them as Honors graduates.
 Students are privileged to wear these cords with their graduation regalia at CCD's Commencement ceremony in May.